satriobintang/encryptor.github.io/README.md

 ```

 ## Installation
-you can download the repository and install manually by running:
+You can download the repository and install manually by running:

 ```bash
 > set FLASK_APP=server.py